dokkev/obsidian-valut/SIm2Real/TDMPC.md

 ### Abstract
-- Data driven MPC has a
+- Data driven MPC has advantages that it could improve sample efficiency and better performance with increased computational budget
+-